Azure/azure-storage-ruby/README.md

 The root of the project contains a .env_sample file.
 This dot file is a sample of the actual environment vars needed to run the integration tests.

-Unit tests doesn't require real credentials and doesn't require to provide the .env file.
+Unit tests don't require real credentials and don't require to provide the .env file.

 Do the following to prepare your environment for integration tests: